 You are invited to attend the National Indian Council on Aging’s (NICOA) 23rd conference on aging in Indian Country.
-Our 2020 American Indian Elders Conference will take place August 17-21, 2020 in Reno, Nevada, at the Nugget Casino Resort.
-This year’s conference will be held in partnership with the 2020 National Title VI Training & Technical Assistance Conference, held at the same time and location.
+“Resilience for Tomorrow…Together” is the theme of the American Indian Elders Conference, which has been postponed to August 1-6, 2021.
+The conference will still take place in Reno, Nevada, at the Nugget Casino Resort, alongside the 2021 National Title VI Training & Technical Assistance Conference.

-NICOA is accepting proposals to present at the conference now through June 30.
+NICOA is accepting proposals to present at the conference.
 You can also apply to volunteer at the conference, donate an item for our raffle, submit artwork for our program cover contest, check out our sponsorship package, advertise in our conference program publication, or register as an exhibitor online or by mail.

 NICOA’s conference is the only national aging conference in the country focusing exclusively on the needs of American Indian and Alaska Native elders.
-The theme for NICOA’s 2020 conference is “Resilience for Tomorrow… Together.”
-2020 is a major election year and NICOA’s conference will offer the opportunity to elevate issues in American Indian politics and legislation.
-The conference will also focus on issues such as health, safety, financial management, elder abuse, caregiving, employment, retirement and the Older Americans Act.
+It will offer the opportunity to elevate issues in American Indian politics and legislation, and focus on issues such as health, safety, financial management, elder abuse, caregiving, employment, retirement and the Older Americans Act.

 NICOA is a 501(c)(3) nonprofit organization founded in 1976.
 Our mission is to advocate for the improved comprehensive health, social services and economic wellbeing of American Indian and Alaska Native elders.
 Our biennial conference is the place where elders can educate and recommend solutions to policymakers to help improve aging services across Indian Country.
 Members submit resolutions which are presented and voted on by all members attending our biennial conference.
 Resolutions that are approved are passed on to the National Congress of American Indians for presentation to the appropriate federal government agencies.